KDKahlo/AfterTinder/README.md

 After Tinder aims to provide tools for healthy love relationships.
 ## Current Bugs/ Things that need to be fixed/added

-- ❌ model/Init_db.sql: needs to be updated with the correct tables names.
-- ❌ .env: needs to be updated with correct DB name.
-- ❌ model/database.js: needs to be updated with correct DB name.
+- ❌ README file: section "Guidelines" must be updated with current project info.
-- NOTE: we can't do 'run npm migrate' until all this is correctly done.

 ## Setup